 Adding Magnesium and Potassium to your pool often increases water hardness.
 Quality pool minerals will include Boron which is a natural water softener which helps offset the higher hardness.
 If Boron is not present, you will need to add a chemical softener.
 With lower chlorine levels, you will be using less stabiliser as a trade off to adding a softener.

 You can mineralise your pool using the standard salt water chlorinator.
 Your mineral mix will likely be 30% salt, 5% Boron and 65% Magnesium and Potassium.
-The lower salt content is sufficient for your salt cell to produce the reduced amount of chlorine.
-This is a the lowest cost way to mineralise your pool as you don't need to replace your salt water chlorinator.
+The lower salt content is sufficient for your salt cell to produce the reduced amount of chlorine required in a mineralised pool.
+This is the lowest cost way to mineralise your pool as you don't need to replace your salt water chlorinator.